thechrisroberts/glossy/readme.txt

 Visit the Glossy settings in the Dashboard sidebar and configure as desired

 == Changelog ==

+= 2.2.1 =
+* Fixed an issue with UTF8 characters in the glossyindex

 = 2.2.0 =
 * Shortcode once again works when passed through the do_shortcode() function.